xLAva/JediAcademyLinux/README.md

 The version was tested on Ubuntu 14.04 and Windows 7.

+#### Windows:

+Direct Mode and Extended Mode are supported for DK2.
+Make sure you set the DK1 to Extended Desktop Mode.
+The current OculusSDK doesn't work with Direct Mode, OpenGL and DK1.

 #### Ubuntu:

 The universe repository has to be activated (Software & Updates)